Last updated 12/6/2026

 How long does hip arthroscopy take?

 Hip arthroscopy (or keyhole hip surgery) is a minimally invasive surgical procedure used to diagnose and treat various hip conditions.
 The procedure typically takes an hour and patients can usually expect to return home the same day as their surgery.
-Hip arthroscopy is not available with Practice Plus Group.
+Hip arthroscopy is not available at any of Practice Plus Group hospitals and surgical centres.

 How long is hip revision surgery?